TheGoodlike13/sahyun_bot/README.md

 # Sahyun bot

-This is the implementation of the bot used in sahyun's twitch channel: https://www.twitch.tv/sahyun
+This is the implementation of the bot used in Sahyun's twitch channel: https://www.twitch.tv/sahyun

 ## Usage